2/26/2025

 Dennis Craven

-Yeah, I think the only thing I would add regarding Silicon Valley is yes, we've had a good run here and we're confident and we're optimistic about where we see 25 out there, but you should still take a look at the table in our release that compares it to 2019 levels.
-Reppar for those four hotels is still over 20% short of 2019 levels.
-So there's still a good ways to go and I think a lot of our investors who know us well and have known us well, we gotta get a little bit more out of there to really start pushing that number to the bottom line.
+Yeah, I think the only thing I would add regarding Silicon Valley is, yes, we've had a good run here, and we're confident and we're optimistic about where we see 25 out there.
+But you should still take a look at the table in our release that compares it to 2019 levels.
+RevPAR for those four hotels is still over 20% short of 2019 levels.
+So There's still a good ways to go, and I think a lot of our investors who know us well and have known us well, we've got to get a little bit more out of there to really start pushing that number to the bottom line.

 speaker